Better Fit: Accommodate Variations in Clothing Types for Virtual Try-on: Introduction

 \section{Introduction}

-Image-based virtual try-on is a hot topic in the field of conditional image generation, aiming to create an image of a person wearing a target clothing item given the clothing image and the person image.
+Recently, fashion images attract attentions \cite{fashion_customization,fashion_retrieval} and image-based virtual try-on is a hot topic in the field of conditional image generation, aiming to create an image of a person wearing a target clothing item given the clothing image and the person image.
 It offers practical advantages for online shoppers and opens up new avenues for creativity in the fashion domain.

 Existing methods are trained with paired data (Fig. \ref{fig:paired_unpaired} Left) consisting of a clothing image and a model image wearing the same clothes.
 To facilitate the unpaired situation of trying different clothes (Fig. \ref{fig:paired_unpaired} Right), i.e., the practical scenario, VITON \cite{Viton} first proposes the clothing-agnostic person representation that discards the texture and obscures the contour of original clothes in the model image.
 Subsequent GAN-based methods \cite{CP-VTON,CP-VTON+,ACGPN,PFAFN,VITON-HD,HR-VITON,GP-VTON,StableVITON} adopt similar representation, and improve final generation quality in aspects of clothing warping and try-on sythesis.
 With the recent advancement of diffusion models \cite{DDIM,DDPM,IDDPM,LDM} in the image generation field, some studies \cite{LaDI-VTON,DCI-VTON,MGD} design diffusion-based models for virtual try-on, furthermore lifting the realism of generated images.
 In spite of the satisfying image realism, as shown in Fig. \ref{fig:main}, previous methods change the type of target clothing to match the try-on area, which goes against the objective of virtual try-on.